 What is Ecommerce payment processing?

-A payment gateway is the most common interface between your website and a payment processor (or gateway).
-A payment gateway is what you use to get customer data from your website to your payment processor.
-They are what your customers see on your website and what they need to send their payment information to.
+A payment gateway is the most common interface between your website and a payment processor.
+It is what you use to get customer data from your website to your payment processor.
+They are the payment methods customers see on your website’s checkout page, such as PayPal, Stripes, Opayo and more.

 Payment gateways provide two main functions: